chauhanvikas/Sitecore-CDP/README.md

 # window.mobileCheck
 - Function has been used to detect the device.
-# SitecoreCDPVariable : To declared the required parameters like
+# SitecoreCDPVariable : To declared the required parameters to connect Sitecore CDP and target website
   -  _client_key: "",    _target: "https://api.boxever.com/v1.2",
   -  _cookie_domain: "",
   -  _pointOfSale: "Demo",